-The first step in the methodology consist in evaluating a significant increase in credit risk by comparing the current status against a previous status of stage recognition of the loan.
+The first step in the methodology consists in evaluating a significant increase in credit risk by comparing the current status against a previous status of stage recognition of the loan.

-If the financial asset loses its low credit risk condition or if changes in external environment results in a review of the condition. then this probably shows a significant increase in credit risk.
-Consequently, the financial asset will be analyzed to determine if there is a significant increase of credit risk (stage 2) or if the asset should be classified as stage 3.
+If the financial asset loses its low credit risk condition or if changes in the external environment result in a review of the condition, then this probably shows a significant increase in credit risk.
+Consequently, the financial asset will be analyzed to determine if there is a significant increase in credit risk (stage 2) or if the asset should be classified as stage 3.